Child and Adolescent Psychoanalytic Psychotherapy

 Part 01: Electronic application to M80N Leeds through the Tavistock and Portman NHS Trust MyTap system.
 Applicants who are shortlisted are invited for two interviews at NSCAP and successful applicants in part 01 may take part in part 02:

-Part 02: Submission of an application to one or more of the NHS trusts in the northern region that have been accredited by the school as providers of clinical training posts in child and adolescent psychotherapy.
-The trusts will then interview the potential trainees.
+Part 02: Submission of an NHS application for one or more of the NHS Trusts in the northern region that have been accredited by the school as providers of clinical training posts in child and adolescent psychotherapy.
+The Trusts will then interview the potential trainees in regional online panels.
 Successful candidates will be offered a training post within the NHS after discussion between the appointing NHS Trusts and NSCAP.

 Commencement of the training post and employment is September of each year.

 NB: acceptance onto the training with NSCAP (part 01) does not guarantee the succuessful application and achievement of an NHS training post.
 If applicants are unsuccessful in obtaining an NHS training post, they can reapply the following year.
 It is not possible to take up a place on the clinical training without a trainee child psychotherapy post in the NHS.

 How many years will it take me to become a CAPt?

 The Clinical and Research Training Programme lasts for 4 years.
 Trainees must first have completed the part time postgraduate PGDip/MA Psychoanalytic Observational Studies programme, which takes 2-4 years, depending on the level of intensity of study.

 When is the application deadline for the clinical placements?

 Applications for the clinical placements are accepted in January of each year – please see “Guidance for Trainees” document for more information on the application process.

 Will I find a job after the training?